demisto/demisto-sdk/demisto_sdk/commands/content_graph/README.md

 ### create-content-graph
 **Creates a content graph from a given repository.**
 This commands parses all content packs under the repository, including their relationships.
 Then, the parsed content objects are mapped to a Repository model and uploaded to the database.
+When the graph creation is completed, it will be available in http://localhost:7474 (the username is `neo4j` and the password is `contentgraph`).

 ![Parsers](images/parsers.png) ![Models](images/models.png)